CAN-Aidoo/lingua-nova-bridge/task.md

 # Project Tasks

-This document outlines the current tasks and future development plans for the Lingua Nova Bridge project.
+This document outlines the current tasks and future development plans for the LangVoice project.
 It is intended to provide a clear overview for all contributors.

 ## Current Tasks